2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-welcome-to-atom.md

  6. Now you are ready to start typing!

 ### Downloading Packages
-Our next step will be to download the necessary packages before we can get to learning how to write cool syntax.
+Our next step will be to download the necessary packages before we can get started on learning how to write cool syntax.

 You will only need to download three:
 * language-markdown